weilingx46/workshop-ws-5-10-deployment-docker/README.md

 ## Setup

 To set up for this workshop, please follow the steps below (the same steps that were slacked out last night).
-### If you have already downloaded Docker and completed the set-up, please skip to Setup - Step 2
+### If you have already downloaded Docker and completed the set-up, please skip to Step 2

 *1. Download the Docker desktop app from the links below:*